Summer Training Guide

 make a hard, sharp cut to the next cone, and then again to the last cone.
 Make sure to stay low and get your

-body “square” to the direction you are running. (try with backpedaling, side shuffle, or while dribbling as
+body “square” to the direction you are running. (try with backpedaling, side shuffle, or while dribbling as well)

 7: Strengthen your core - Do a variety of abdominal exercises as well as body weight exercises!
 Examples: